prefab-cloud/java-simple-sse-client/README.md

 This provides a bare-bones wrapper class (`SSEHandler`) that acts as a java (11+) Http Client LineSubscriber, converting incoming SSE data to an Event stream.

 It Supports
-* Comment events
+* SSE Comment events
-* Data events, including the last known event id
+* SSE Data events, including the last known event id
+* Propagation of normal or exceptional closure of the streaming connection

 It currently omits the following

-* Retry events from SSE Spec
+* Retry events from SSE Spec - these only provide a suggested retry time
+* StreamHandler states - specify the state of the streaming connection, we didn't find them needed in our use
-* Connection management/retries
+* Connection management/retries (we don't wrap the client so this is readily accessible
-* StreamHandler states

 ## Background